anandjaisy/Angular-Tailwind-Reusable-Form/projects/falcon-ng/tailwind/README.md

   }
 }
 ```
-- Add falcol core module to the project
+- Add falcol tailwind module to the project
 ```
 import { FalconCoreModule } from '@falcon-ng/tailwind';
 import {environment} from "../environments/environment";